BSSeeker/BSseeker2/README.md

 Q: "It takes me days to do the alignment for one lane" ...

 A: Yes, alignment is a time-costing work, expecially the sequencing depth is increasing.
-An efficient to do the alignment is cut the sequence file into multiple small pieces and then align them parallely.
-Afterward, merge all the BAM files before running "bs-seeker2_call-methylation.py".
+An efficient way for aligning is : first cut the original sequence file into multiple small pieces; and then align them parallely; afterward, merge all the BAM files into a single one before running "bs-seeker2_call-methylation.py".

 Contact Information